Particular/docs.particular.net/nservicebus/handlers/async-handlers.md

 Parallel / Compute-bound blocking work happens on the worker thread pool.
 Things like [`Task.Run`](https://msdn.microsoft.com/en-us/library/system.threading.tasks.task.run.aspx), [`Task.Factory.StartNew`](https://msdn.microsoft.com/en-au/library/dd321439.aspx), [`Parallel.For`](https://msdn.microsoft.com/en-us/library/system.threading.tasks.parallel.for.aspx) schedule tasks on the worker thread pool.
 On the other hand, if compute bound work is scheduled the worker thread pool will start expanding its worker threads (ramp-up phase).
 Ramping up more worker threads is expensive.
 The thread injection rate of the worker thread pool is limited.

+**Compute bound recommendations:**

-Offloading compute-bound work to the worker thread pool is a top-level concern only.
-Use [`Task.Run`](https://msdn.microsoft.com/en-us/library/system.threading.tasks.task.run.aspx) or [`Task.Factory.StartNew`](https://msdn.microsoft.com/en-au/library/dd321439.aspx) is as high up in the hierarchy as possible (eg. in the message handler).
-Avoid those operations deeper down in the call stack.
-Group compute-bound operations together as much as possible.
-Make them coarse-grained instead of fine-grained.
+ * Offloading compute-bound work to the worker thread pool is a top-level concern only.
+Use [`Task.Run`](https://msdn.microsoft.com/en-us/library/system.threading.tasks.task.run.aspx) or [`Task.Factory.StartNew`](https://msdn.microsoft.com/en-au/library/dd321439.aspx) as high up in the call hierarchy as possible (e.g. in the `Handle` methods of either a [Handler](/nservicebus/handlers/) and [Saga](/nservicebus/sagas/).
+ * Avoid those operations deeper down in the call hierarchy.
+ * Group compute-bound operations together as much as possible.
+ * Make them coarse-grained instead of fine-grained.

 #### IO-thread pool